1jour1vin

 Wine rated (2025 guide) 95/100

-Very clear and transparent, with aromas of blackcurrant, blueberry, pencil lead, mint and violet.
-These aromas continue into a medium body with ultra-fine tannins that linger.
+Very clear and transparent, with aromas of blackcurrant, blueberry, pencil lead, mint, and violet.
+These aromas linger in a medium-bodied wine with ultra-fine tannins that linger on the palate.
 What finesse and rare elegance!
 Crisp finish.
 74% Cabernet Sauvignon and 26% Merlot.
-To be enjoyed after 2028.
+Best enjoyed after 2028.

 Terre de Vins